-The bill addresses the issue of littering and the environmental impact of single-use plastic bags in Washington State.
-It establishes new penalties for littering, enhancing the consequences for individuals who improperly dispose of waste.
-Specifically, the bill reclassifies the civil infraction for littering less than or equal to one cubic foot from a class 3 to a class 2 infraction.
-It also introduces a restitution payment for cleanup costs, which varies based on the severity of the littering offense.
-Additionally, the bill mandates community service in state parks for littering violations that occur in those areas.
+The bill aims to address the issue of littering and the environmental impact of single-use plastic bags in Washington State.
+It establishes new penalties for littering, increasing the severity of infractions and misdemeanors related to littering, particularly for larger amounts of waste.
+Specifically, the bill amends RCW 70A.200.060 to classify littering less than or equal to one cubic foot as a class 2 civil infraction, while littering greater than one cubic foot but less than ten cubic yards is classified as a misdemeanor.
+Additionally, it introduces a restitution payment for cleanup costs, which varies based on the severity of the littering offense, and allows courts to mandate community service in state parks for violations occurring in those areas.

 Substitute Bill: 70A.200.060